 Supplements

 In the morning, I take Seed probiotics, dopa mucuna, Rhodiola, and creatine.
-An hour or so before bedtime, I take Thorne’s Magnesium Citrimate, L-theanine, and 5-HTP (which I would not take if I were taking an antidepressant because combining them can be life-threatening).
+An hour or so before bedtime, I take Thorne’s Magnesium Citrimate and L-theanine.
+I

 Neorhythm